DriftNetSecurities/Training/_pages/about.md

 <small>"Our mission is to develop the most innovative technological solutions to keep our communities safe." </small>

 #### Vision
-<small>"2Apply the ABC's of success to your life.
+<small>"Apply the ABC's of success to your life.
 Ask, Believe and Claim It"- Eric Thomas</small>

 #### Success
 <small>"How hard could it be?" - Aaron Coles </small>